 Tip #2 – Business Account

 Business Account.
 Open a business account to ensure all your income and expenses that relate to the business are separate from any personal expenses.
-This will save time with data entry and record keeping and reflect a true picture of your Business’ financial situation.
+This will save time with data entry and simplify your bookkeeping and record keeping which will reflect a true picture of your Business’ financial situation.

 Tip #3 – Enter your transactions!